Rules of Let

 Private functions – names of four trustworthy stewards/parents (aged 25 years or over) who will be present from the start to end of function to ensure the hall is cleared and cleaned, and deal with any inappropriate behaviour, will be required for booking forms.
 All must sign the booking form as guarantors.

-All non-private events must be advertised and detail the name of the club/organisation responsible for the event, licence information (if there is to be one) and must state “rights of admission reserved”
+All non-private events if advertised must detail the name of the club/organisation responsible for the event, licence information (if there is to be one) and must state “rights of admission reserved”

 Hirers will be responsible for the provision of first aid cover.
 Hirers must be aware of the location of fire call points and fire extinguishers.